 2019 Cook County Assessor Property Tax Appeal Seminar

 Cook County Commissioner Larry Suffredin hosted a Property Tax Appeal Seminar on March 21 at the Lorraine H. Morton Civic Center.
 Video from the seminar is below.
 View the PowerPoint presentation from the meeting.

 Exemption Applications are Still Being Accepted

 Homeowners can still submit applications for missed Homeowner, Senior, Senior Freeze, Disabled Persons, Disabled Veterans and Returning Veterans exemptions.
-You can request to be sent an application or you can visit the Cook County Assessor's website at www.cookcountyassessor.com.
-For immediate assistance with missed exemptions and to receive an adjusted 2018 Second Installment tax bill on site, residents should visit the Cook County Assessor's office directly.
-The Skokie branch is located at the Skokie Courthouse, 5600 Old Orchard Road, Room 149, Skokie.
+You can request to be sent a "certificate of error" application or you can visit the Cook County Assessor's website at www.cookcountyassessor.com.
+For immediate assistance with missed exemptions, residents can visit the Cook County Assessor's office directly.
+The Skokie branch is located at the Skokie Courthouse, 5600 Old Orchard Road, Room 149, Skokie, IL.

 What We Do